 What we don’t: You’ll get better weather protection with a rigid hardshell.

 Patagonia offers a complete lineup of premium ski and snowboard jackets, and their reasonably priced SnowDrifter is our favorite design for backcountry skiers.
 Combining a stretchy, softshell-like face fabric with proprietary 3-layer construction, the SnowDrifter places a premium on comfort and mobility without compromising much in the way of weather protection.
 Compared to a standard hardshell jacket, it’s noticeably less rigid and restrictive, which is great news for the demands of uphill travel.
 Further, the added “give” in the design, combined with a soft moisture-wicking liner, non-insulated construction, and pit zips, translates to excellent breathability.
-And the rest of the jacket is streamlined yet functional, with a built-in powder skirt, six handy pockets (including an internal dump pocket great for warming goggles or gloves), and an embedded RECCO reflector.
+And the rest of the jacket is streamlined yet functional, with a built-in powder skirt, five handy pockets (including an internal dump pocket great for warming goggles or gloves), and an embedded Recco reflector.

 See the Patagonia SnowDrifter